jomorlier/optimaldesign/README.md

 # Optimal Design
 Optimal Design with applications in Aerospace

 Access supplementary materials and Airbus project here:

 https://lms.isae.fr/user/index.php?id=5081

+For miniproject team presentation (max 7')
+Aims and Goals 1’
+Explain briefly the code’s architecture 3’
+Reproduce main results 3’

+Content:

 	1. Introduction to Optimization for a more sustainable aviation